jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 <div align=center><img src="imgs/v1/31.png" alt="drawing" width="200"/></div>

-1. Write a Verilog entity/architecture to activate each of the seven segments.
-Use only simple Verilog assignment statements in your code to specify each logic function.
+1. Write the Verilog module as described.

 2. Simulate with a test bench.

-3. Wrap this (as shown in Lab0) in another entity to compile for board use.
-Map the inputs to press buttons and connect the outputs of the LED.
+3. Configure the circuit's input to be controlled by pressing a button on the FPGA board and map the circuit's input to press buttons and output to illuminate one of the LEDs on the board.
+4.

-4. Converting integers to seven-segment display in python, but we add the ```AXI_GPIO``` IP to read the data of the led.
+5. Converting integers to seven-segment display in Python, but we add the ```AXI_GPIO``` IP to read the data of the LEDs.

 ### Add the source file